 Personal experience: Pieter Bas always seems quite busy and they generally have 4 or 5 staff cutting hair.
 Clientele is a real mix from around the neighbourhood plus the occasional passing tourist.
 Sometimes I have had to wait up to 30 minutes to get a cut.

 Quality of the cuts has varied somewhat (from excellent to ok) depending on staff member – but they are very quick and are used to English speakers.
+Reader feedback has been mixed.

 Pieter Bas Kapsalon, Ferdinand Bolstraat 50, 1072 LL Amsterdam